zemoto/WhatAmIHearing/README.md

 ### Audio recording
 NAudio (https://github.com/naudio/NAudio) used for recording, resampling, and playback.
 See the [Recorder](https://github.com/zemoto/WhatAmIHearing/blob/main/WhatAmIHearing/Audio/Recorder.cs) class for the meat of the logic.

 Uses NAudio's `WasapiLoopbackCapture` class to record system audio.
 Shazam allows for up to 500KB of audio to be sent to their API, so we record the maximum amount we can.
 As of NAudio v2.1 the recorder supports resampling the audio during recording so it is already in a format that Shazam will take once we are done.
-The WaveFormat is provided by the [ShazamSpecProvider](https://github.com/zemoto/WhatAmIHearing/blob/main/WhatAmIHearing/Api/Shazam/ShazamSpecProvider.cs).